-Winners and losers from Jeremy Hunt’s Autumn Budget 2023
+Winners and losers from Jeremy Hunt’s autumn Budget 2023

 Benefit recipients

-Those who fail to engage after six months will lose their benefits altogether.
-The process for assessing sickness or disability will also be toughened-up in bid to get more Britons into the ailing workforce.
+The process for assessing sickness or disability will also be toughened-up in a bid to get more Britons into the ailing workforce.

 Councils, and users of council services